Antifragility & risk #

 The turkey thinks it will live forever #

 There is nothing to understand in the phenomenon of the black swan.
-The world is random and temporarily in order — like plants, animals and humans: temporarily something in order, but each with an expiry date.
+The world is random and temporarily in order — like plants, animals and humans: something in order for a while, each with an expiry date.
+Order is the expensive local exception; disorder is what everything relaxes back into the moment the effort stops.
+That is the sense in which entropy wants you to be ordinary: being a rare and organized arrangement of atoms takes continuous work, and the work always stops eventually.

 A dupe’s problem #